 - Terminal illness (that produces severe or chronic pain, nausea, or severe wasting) with a probable life expectancy of under a year

-How to Get a Medical Marijuana Card in Iowa
+How Long Does It Take to Get a Medical Marijuana Card in IA?

-Other Information on the Iowa Medical Marijuana Program
+Other Information on the IA Medical Marijuana License Process

 Here is some further information on the MMJ Program in Iowa.

-Smoking weed is illegal, so Iowa MMJ patients cannot buy the traditional ‘flower’ form of marijuana.
-Instead, they can get:
+Smoking weed is illegal, so Iowa MMJ patients cannot buy the traditional flower form of marijuana.
+Instead, they can get the following: